-Students will follow their regular school day schedule during remote learning days.
-Teachers will share additional information and Zoom links via See Saw and/or Google Classroom.
+Students will follow the WEDNESDAY EARLY RELEASE DAY schedule during remote learning days.
+Teachers will share additional information and Microsoft Teams links via See Saw and/or Google Classroom.

 Emergency Notification Procedures

 Does D60 Have a Late Start Schedule if School Does NOT Close for Inclement Weather?

 No, the District does not operate on a late start schedule due to the age of our students and the unique childcare needs of our families.
 School start times will always remain consistent in D60.
 However, we understand that some students may arrive tardy due to the weather.